agneym/react-avatar/README.md

 1. Renders text based avatars and backgrounds based on text passed in.
 1. Autoscales text if it doesn't fit the container width.
 1. Automatically determines readable text color depending on background.
+1. Exposes a context so you can configure avatar components across your application.

 ## Install